traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 It happens that the API returns invalid geometries.
 While usually making no visible difference, invalid geometries can cause issues when further processing the features.
 The algorithm by default fixes all geometries in a post-processing step.
 In most cases, this option should be left enabled.

+**Robust mode**

+By default, if any error happens, even on just one search, the algorithm fails and returns no result.
+In cases where partial results are still desired, you can enable robust mode.
+This will prevent batching and ignore failing requests, returning partial results.
+Note that this will consume your API quotas much faster.

 ### ![](images/icons/timefilter_advanced.svg#icon) Time filter (Advanced)

 The parameters match closely the API.
 They are best documented on [the API documentation](http://docs.traveltimeplatform.com/reference/time-filter/).